TodePond/TodePondDotCom/wikiblogarden/health/conversion-therapy/readme.md

 Maybe you think that conversion therapy is a rare thing, and it doesn't happen to anyone you know.

-Well, now you know someone that it happened to.
+Well, now you know someone.

 Me!

 ## Lu loo tales